RULES AND REGULATIONS

 12.3.16 The District will convey the Board’s decision in writing to the customer within thirty (30) days of the review.
 All decisions of the Board of Commissioners are final.
 Once a customer is notified of the Board’s decision the credit will be applied to their account.
 If payment for the balance is not received within thirty days of notification or the customer has not set up a payment plan for the account balance, the leak adjustment will be removed from the account and the customer will be liable for the full amount with no right to appeal.

-12.3.17 It is recommended that a pressure reducing valve (PRV) be installed immediately following the meter on customer water lines to avoid fluctuation to water pressure that can damage water lines, water heaters and plumbing fixtures
+12.3.18 It is recommended that a pressure reducing valve (PRV) be installed immediately following the meter on customer water lines to avoid fluctuation to water pressure that can damage water lines, water heaters and plumbing fixtures.

-Installation and maintenance of water meters may be performed only by authorized employees of the District , and no seal may be altered or broken except by one of the District’s authorized employees.
+Only authorized employees of the District may install and maintain water meters.
+No seal may be altered or broken except by an authorized District employee.

 Applicants may request and receive any size meter regularly stocked or furnished by the District, provided the request is reasonable and further provided that the meter is not greatly oversized or undersized, as determined by the District Manager.
 The District reserves the right to determine the type of meter to be installed.

-Should any meter fail to correctly register use of water service which said meter should properly register, the amount of water used during the billing period for such service will be estimated by the District from a corresponding earlier billing period for which usage patterns are most likely to be comparable.
+Should any meter fail to correctly register use of water service, the District will estimate the amount of water used during the billing period using an earlier billing period for which usage patterns are most likely to be comparable.

-13.6.1 The District will, upon written request, test any customer’s meter, and where circumstances require, adjust for over-or under-charges incurred during a period not to exceed the six months immediately preceding the date of the test.
-Any customer desiring to have a meter tested must submit a written request to the District, together with a prepayment of the District’s applicable charge for testing.
-The District will refund to the customer the amount paid for testing if the meter is found to register five percent (5%) or more in excess of the actual use.
+13.6.1 Upon written request, the District will test any customer’s meter, and, where circumstances require, adjust for over- or under-charges incurred during a period not to exceed the six (6) months immediately preceding the date of the test.
+Any customer desiring to have a meter tested must submit with the written request a prepayment of the District’s applicable charge for testing.
+The District will refund the amount paid for testing if the meter is found to register five percent (5%) or more in excess of the actual use.

-13.6.2 If, based on the District’s comparison of current and historical water usage, it appears that a meter is not registering properly, the District may, at is option, test the meter and adjust for over-or under-charges incurred during a period not to exceed six months immediately preceding the date of the test.
-The customer served by the meter will not be charged for tests undertaken at the District’s option.
-If a meter does not register, the District will bill the customer served by that meter for water consumed while the meter was not registering.
-The bill will be computed by assuming a rate of water usage based upon the customer’s use during the corresponding month of the prior year, or upon a comparison with similarly situated customers during the time the meter did not register.
+13.6.2 If, based on the District’s comparison of current and historical water usage, it appears that a meter is not registering properly, the District may, at its option, test the meter and adjust for over- or under-charges incurred during a period not to exceed six (6) months immediately preceding the date of test.
+The customer will not be charged for tests undertaken at the District’s option.
+If a meter does not register, the District will bill the customer for water consumed while the meter was not registering based upon the customer’s use during the corresponding month of the prior year, or upon a comparison with similarly situated customers during the time the meter did not register.

 13.6.3 If it is impossible or impractical to read a meter on the regular reading date, the total water consumption for billing purposes for that period will be estimated for that billing period.
 An adjustment for actual use will be made on the first billing statement after meter reading is resumed.